-Optimization enables modules to be placed in the same string on different orientations or pitches.
+Optimization enables modules to be placed in the same string on different orientations/azimuths, or pitches/elevations.

-When using TS4 with Predictive IV (-O or -L covers) to design different orientations, selective deployment is possible in a few cases listed below.
-When using gen. 1 Smart Modules (non-TS4) or 2ES add-on optimizers; always deploy on 100% of an MPPT to enable the different combinations.
+When using TS4 O or L which optimize for shading conditions, partial/selective installation is possible in a few cases listed below.
+When using gen. 1 Smart Modules (non-TS4) ES or 2ES add-on optimizers; always deploy on 100% of an MPPT to enable the different combinations.
 Assume the residential systems described below are built with 240V SMA Sunny Boy 3800TL-US inverters (datasheet available here) and Trinasmart 270W modules (datasheet available here)

 - Cases with most panels facing the same direction, and a small portion, which can’t generate high enough voltage to start up the inverter, facing a different direction.
-For example, with 9 panels on a string; 6 of them facing south and the remaining 3 panels facing west:
+For example, with 9 panels on a string with 6 of them facing south, and the remaining 3 panels facing west:

 - The SMA inverter's startup voltage = 150V, and the Trinasmart modules in direct sunlight contribute 30.9V each (assume 30V for the sake of simple calculations)